California 128

 This California 128 east reassurance shield is mostly obscured by nearby plants.
 Photo taken 07/07/07.

-Continuing east, California 128 passes through the Vaca Mountains, which brings more rugged terrain until the southeastern corner of Lake Berryessa comes into view on the left (north) side of the state highway.
+Continuing east, California 128 passes through the Vaca Mountains, which brings more rugged terrain until the southeastern corner of Lake Berryessa comes into view on the left (north) side of the state route.
 Near the dam, California 128 was carved out of the side of the mountain, so sheer cliffs dominate the south side of the highway.
 After passing by the dam, California 128 leaves Napa County and enters Solano County.
 California 128 now follows Putah Creek east toward Winters.
 Photos taken 07/07/07.

 California 128 only nips the northwestern corner of Solano County.
-The state highway then crosses Putah Creek on this 1954 bridge (note the old bridge railing used here).
+The state route then crosses Putah Creek on this 1954 bridge (note the old bridge railing used here).
 Putah Creek serves as the Solano-Yolo County line, so California 128 now enters Yolo County.
 Photos taken 07/07/07.

 Continuing east, California 128 gradually descends into the Central Valley alongside Putah Creek.
-The state highway emerges from the rugged terrain of the Vaca Mountains at Pleasants Valley Road.
+The state route emerges from the rugged terrain of the Vaca Mountains at Pleasants Valley Road.
 Use Pleasants Valley Road south to Interstate 80 Exit 51A.
 Photos taken 07/07/07.

 This California 128 east reassurance shield is posted after the Pleasants Valley Road intersection.
 Photo taken 07/07/07.

-Eastbound California 128/Grant Avenue enters the city of Winters (elevation 131 feet above sea level; incorporated on February 9, 1898; population of 6,125 as of 2000 Census; and size of 2.75 square miles).
+Eastbound California 128/Grant Avenue enters the city of Winters (el.
+131 feet; incorporated on February 9, 1898; population of 6,125 as of 2000 Census; and size of 2.75 square miles).
 Photo taken 07/07/07.

 Turn right on Main Street (east) to follow old California 128 into historic downtown Winters.
 Photo taken 07/07/07.